 Automated email marketing – What, How, and Why?

-Automated emails are marketing emails that are automatically sent to recipients using “predefined triggers.”
-These triggers enable us to send an automated message based on a user’s behavior.
+These triggers enable us to send an automated message in response to a user’s behavior.
 Has the user opted-in to listening to your podcast?
 Has the user downloaded one of your guides?
 Whatever action the prospect has taken, an email is automatically sent through an automated email marketing program: “if this” – “send that.”

 Building an effective email automation sequence